 Note: Herbal extracts will naturally vary in colour from one batch to another.

-Non-medicinal Ingredients: Sodium stearyl fumarate and sodium benzoate.
+Non-medicinal Ingredients: Sodium stearyl fumarate.

 Ashwaghanda in Stress-Related Weight Gain

 This study published in 2017 examined the role of ashwagandha (n=25, placebo n=25) in reducing perceived stress and subsequent weight gain in healthy subjects over 8 weeks of supplementation.
 The outcome measures used for assessment included a validated perceived stress questionnaire) PSS), Food Cravings Questionnaire-Trait (FCQ-T), Oxford Happiness Questionnaire (OHQ), Three-Factor Eating Questionnaire (TFEQ), serum cortisol, initial and final body weight and body mass index scores were also recorded.
 Baseline, four-week, and eight-week measurements were recorded with subject in the intervention group taking 300mg of a standardized extract two times per day.
 The results indicated statistically significant improvements in both the primary and secondary measures as compared to the placebo.
 Indicating this may be a good option for the management of stress.

 Choudhary D, Bhattacharyya S, Joshi K. Body Weight Management in Adults Under Chronic Stress Through Treatment With Ashwagandha Root Extract: A Double-Blind, Randomized, Placebo-Controlled Trial.
 J Evid Based Complementary Altern Med.
 2017;22(1):96-106. doi:10.1177/2156587216641830